Gaya/MarkPress/markpress/readme.txt

 = 0.1.2 =
 * disable zoom on mobile
 * enable view mode on mobile
+* catch keyboard macro for saving in browsers

 = 0.1.1 =
 * Removed admin bar for everyone